 Josefa Labadie Born 1783 Died 1810

-She is our 3rd Great-Grand Aunt (Great-Great-Great-Aunt)
+She is our Great-Great-Great-Aunt

-Our Great-Great Uncle Lieutenant Colonel Lorenzo Labadie and his wife Maria Rayitos Giddings Gutierrez Labadie
+Our Great-Great Grandfather Lieutenant Colonel Lorenzo Labadie and his wife Maria Rayitos Giddings Gutierrez Labadie had a daughter named:

 Josefita Labadie Born 1864 Died 1941

-She is our 1st Cousin 3x removed
+She is our 1st Cousin 3 generations ago

 Our Great-Grandparents Captain Juan Labadie y Sanchez and Dorotea Maria Chavez had a daughter named: